Material Library Generator

 Considerations and Notes

-This tool will not work properly in Max 2013 if your library is only composed of VMTs and VTFs.
-Until Wunderboy's VTF Plugin is available for Max 2013, you must also convert all your VTFs into TGAs before running this tool.
+If you do not have Wall Worm Pro installed, you must also convert all your VTFs into TGAs before running this tool if not using the Use Game/VPK setting.
 You can do this in VTFEdit by clicking Tools > Convert Folder in VTFEdit and the Output set as To tga From *.vtf.
+If you do not do this, no textures will import.
+Wall Worm Pro has native VTF support.

 Where are the Material Libraries Saved?